 This quartet is so different from Opus 1; it’s like radio compared with black and white TV.
 Hearing this style led Mozart to compose six quartets dedicated to Haydn and the pupil was able to outshine the master in invoking these new concepts.
 Beethoven took it a step further and gave us colour TV.

-There are six quartets in Op.
-33 and they are all readily available.
-The whole set takes up two CDs but there are many single CD versions, each containing up to three quartets.
-If you are going to invest in Haydn I suggest you start with Op.
-33 or higher.
+The six quartets that make up Opus 33 are all readily available.
+The whole set takes up two CDs but many single CDs exist, each containing up to three quartets.
+There is a version on Naxos by the Kodaly Quartet that contains the reviewed work.
+If you are going to invest in Haydn, I suggest you start with Opus 33 or higher.
 Opus Nos.
 64 and 76 are especially fine.
-Most of Haydn’s quartets are on Spotify and Op.
-33 can be found here on youtube.

 Listenability: He’s not called the ‘father of the string quartet‘ for nothing.
 Pure Classical quartets.